75th Avenue station: Station layout

 This local station has four tracks and two side platforms.
-The F train stops here at all times, while the E train uses the two center tracks to bypass this station weekdays (Manhattan-bound from approximately 6:00 a.m. to 6:30 p.m., Jamaica-bound from 7:30 a.m. to 8:00 p.m.).
+The F train stops here at all times, while the E train stops here during evenings, late nights, and weekends.
+The E train uses the two center tracks to bypass this station weekdays (Manhattan-bound from approximately 6:00 a.m. to 6:30 p.m., Jamaica-bound from 7:30 a.m. to 8:00 p.m.).
+The station is between Forest Hills–71st Avenue to the west and Kew Gardens–Union Turnpike to the east.

 Both platforms have a light Fern green trim line with a black border and "75TH AVE" tile captions in white lettering on a black background beneath them.
 There are mosaic name tablets reading "75TH AVE." in white sans-serif font on a black background with a light Fern green border, and beneath them are directional tile signs in white lettering on a black background pointing to the exits.
+The tile band is part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+As such, a different tile color is used at Kew Gardens–Union Turnpike, the next express station to the east.
+The green tiles used at the 75th Avenue station was also used at the next station to the west, Forest Hills–71st Avenue, which is an express station.

+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.
 Emerald green I-beam columns run along both platforms at regular intervals, alternating ones having the standard black station name plate with white lettering.
 The trackside columns have old white "75TH AVE" signs on them in black lettering.
 The former name of Puritan Avenue was still reflected on platform signage into the 1990s.
+The I-beam piers on the platforms are located every 15 ft and support girders above the platforms.
+The roof girders are also connected to columns in the walls adjoining each platform.

+The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
+The outer walls of this trough are composed of columns, spaced approximately every 5 ft with concrete infill between them.
+There is a 1 in gap between the tunnel wall and the platform wall, which is made of 4 in-thick brick covered over by a tiled finish.
+The columns between the tracks are also spaced every 5 ft, with no infill.